-Business-to-business (B2B) and business-to-commerce (B2C) are deceptively simple categories.
+Business-to-business (B2B) and business-to-commerce (B2C) are useful but deceptively simple categories.

 - Don’t many B2Cs also trade with other businesses?

 - Aren’t businesses just another type of customer?